DIY Cricut Stars & Stripes Feather Earrings

 - A small hole punch (for if the Cricut doesn't cut the holes all the way through, which happens sometimes!).
 This is my go-to hole punch for making Cricut earrings from Amazon here.
 It's called a "paper punch," but I use it to punch earring holes in all kinds of faux leather easily.

-- Small jump rings - I used this assortment of 6mm size jump rings in different metal finishes from Amazon here.
-Again, your local craft store or bead store will have plenty of jump rings to choose from if you want to pick some up in person.
+- Small jump rings - I used jump rings from this assortment of 6mm size jump rings in different metal finishes from Amazon here.
 I recommend using 6mm or 5mm jump rings for these earrings.

 - Two pairs of flat nose pliers – My favorites are Wubbers brand in the "Baby" size.
 You can see the Baby Wubbers Chain Nose Piers on the left on Amazon here, and the Baby Wubbers Flat Nose Pliers on the right on Amazon here.